jorislimonier/jorislimonier/README.md

         </td>
         <td>
             <p align="justify">
-                Judovar is a deep learning-based judo video assistant referee
+                Judovar is a deep learning-based judo video assistant referee.
                 <br>
                 The goal of the project is to create a deep learning algorithm to automatically detect scores in a video of a judo fight.